iamaaditya/iamaaditya.github.io/_posts/2016-04-04-Visual-question-answering-demo-in-python-notebook.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p>As you can see, similar information about a Yes/No question illicits different response, or should I say correct response.
+<p>As you can see, similar information about a Yes/No question elicits different response, or should I say correct response.
 This is an impertinent problem with <code>classification</code> tasks.</p>
 <p>Feel free to experiment with different types of questions, <code>count</code>, <code>color</code>, <code>location</code>.</p>
 <p>More interesting results are obtained when one takes a different crop of a image, instead of just scaling it to 224x224.
-This is again becuase we extract only the top level features of CNN model which was trained to classify one object in the image.</p>
+This is again because we extract only the top level features of CNN model which was trained to classify one object in the image.</p>

 </div>
 </div>